MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### EntryRequest

 `EntryRequest` has a message length of 48 bytes; the Entry's 48-byte hash.
 The expected response is a `Claim`, `Send`, `Receive`, or `Data` containing the requested Entry.
-If a Mint has the requested hash, the syncer should send `DataMissing`.
+If a Mint has the requested hash, the syncer sends `DataMissing`.

 ### GetBlockHash and BlockHash

 `GetBlockHash` has a message length of 4 bytes; the nonce of the Block.
 The expected response is a `BlockHash` containing the Block at the specified nonce's hash. `BlockHash` has a message length of 52 bytes; the 4-byte nonce and the 48-byte hash.
-If a zeroed out hash was sent, the syncee should respond with a `BlockHash` containing the syncee's tail Block's nonce and hash.
+If a zeroed out hash was sent, the syncee responds with a `BlockHash` containing the syncee's tail Block's nonce and hash.

 ### GetVerifierHeight and VerifierHeight